 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name the four conditions in culturally different counseling.
+-Describe four conditions in counseling culturally different clients.

 -Explain why is ethnic identity particularly important for adolescent immigrants.